How to Get There

 Parking fees may apply.
 There are also a number of commercial marinas in the Thousand Islands corridor.

 The St. Lawrence River is renowned for its dangerous shoals; accurate nautical charts are essential for boating safety.
-Nautical charts may be purchased at private outlets listed on the Canadian Hydrographic Service Website.
+Nautical charts may be purchased at the Mallorytown Landing Visitor Centre or from private outlets listed on the Canadian Hydrographic Service Website.

 Via Rail has regular train service to Brockville, Gananoque & Kingston stations.
 Learn more about Via Rail service.